xzava/pkce/README.md

 9. Server says thanks I trust its you who made the request, here is the `Authorization Code` you requested.

-## Note:
+## Notes:

 Its possible for the server to encrypt all information inside the `Authorization Code` and pass that back to the client, avoid a database round trip.
-The sever should still check for expiry and token reuse, the later still requires database.
+The sever should still check for expiry and token reuse, the latter still requires database.

 I have also seen JavaScript web apps store information encrypted in the headers, how you store this information is up to you.